Living Hour

 Living Hour is a Canadian indie rock band from Winnipeg, Manitoba.

 History

 Living Hour formed in 2013, with their first release being a The White Stripes cover.
 In 2015, the band released their first song on a four way split.
 The following year, the band released their self-titled debut album on Lefse Records.
 In 2019, the band released their second full-length album in 2019 titled Softer Faces on Kanine Records.
 The track "I Sink I Sink" appeared on the Season 1 soundtrack of Never Have I Ever.
 In 2022, the band released their third full-length album titled Someday Is Today on Kanine Records.
 In 2025, the band released their fourth full-length album titled Internal Drone Infinity on multiple labels: Keeled Scales, PaperBag and Beloved.

+Jeff Tweedy (Wilco) performed with Living Hour at the Solid Sound Festival in North Adams Massachusetts in June 2026.